Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency: Abstract

 \section{Abstract}

-We study the proportional division value in TU-games, which distributes the worth of the grand coalition in proportion to each player’s stand-alone worth.
-Focusing on \emph{fixed-population} consistency, we characterize the proportional division value through three types of axioms: a homogeneity axiom, composition axioms, and a nullified-game consistency axiom.
-The homogeneity axiom captures scale invariance with respect to the grand coalition’s worth.
-The composition axioms ensure that payoffs remain consistent when the game is decomposed and recomposed.
-The nullified-game consistency axiom requires that when some players’ payoffs are fixed, the solution for the remaining players, computed in the game adjusted to account for these fixed payoffs, coincides with their original payoffs.
-Together with efficiency and a fairness-related axiom, these axioms characterize the proportional division value.
+We study the proportional division value in TU-games, which distributes the grand coalition worth in proportion to the players' stand-alone worths.
+Focusing on \emph{fixed-population} consistency, we characterize the proportional division value through three types of axioms: axioms concerning transformations of the grand coalition worth, composition axioms, and nullified-game consistency.
+The first type captures how payoffs respond when the grand coalition worth changes.
+The composition axioms require that the outcome be the same whether a game is solved directly or through a two-step procedure based on a reference allocation and an associated adjustment of the game.
+Nullified-game consistency requires that, when some players' payoffs are fixed, the solution for the remaining players in the adjusted game coincides with their original payoffs.
+Together with efficiency and/or fairness-related conditions where appropriate, these axioms characterize the proportional division value.

 \textbf{Keywords:} TU-games, proportional division value, fixed-population consistency.